EFFECTIVE JULY 10, 2023: Chief Judge Trust is adopting the following procedures for hearings in all matters.

 Failure to appear:

-If a party does not timely connect for a Zoom appearance, or appear in time for an in-person hearing, the hearing may proceed in their absence.
+If a party does not timely connect for a virtual appearance, or appear in time for an in-person hearing, the hearing may proceed in their absence.
 If the movant does not appear, the matter may be denied for failure to appear.

 General public and media attendance:

 Judge Trust’s courtroom is open to the general public including the media, who may attend any hearing in person.
-Such in person attendance is permitted whether the hearing(s) being conducted are held in person or over the Zoom platform.
+Such in person attendance is permitted whether the hearing(s) being conducted are held in person or over the virtual platform.

 The Judicial Conference of the United States has approved a change to its broadcast policy that expands the public’s access to civil and bankruptcy proceedings.
 The revised policy permits judges presiding over bankruptcy cases to provide the public, including members of the media, with remote audio-only access to proceedings that do not involve witness testimony.